bionitio-team/bionitio-clojure/README.md

 ```

 We recommend using the `leiningen` tool to install bionitio.
 Refer to its [installation page](https://leiningen.org/#install)
-for more information.
-Packages exist for Ubuntu via `apt`, OSX via `brew`, and a number of others.
+for more information. packages exist for Ubuntu via `apt`, OSX via `brew`, and a number of others.

 Once you have `leiningen` installed you can use it to build bionitio like so: